thelovelab/comp-bio-setup/quantify.md

 Therefore, it's safer and a better idea to run many jobs *programmatically* with [Snakemake](https://snakemake.readthedocs.io/en/stable/).

-I recommend using Snakemake to run Salmon across multiple files.
+I therefore recommend using Snakemake to run Salmon across multiple files.

+## Snakemake

 I have two Snakemake files for running Salmon, that can be found at the link below.

 1. `Snakefile` gives an example of how to run Salmon indexing and quantification over a number of files.
+First make the `quants` directory before running.
 2. `Snakefile_with_QC` gives an example of running both Salmon indexing/quantification as well as QC with
    [FASTQC and MultiQC](fastq_multiqc.md), all compiled into a single report.
 Note that to run this, you need to rename the file to `Snakefile` and load the FASTQC and MultiQC modules on the cluster.
+Also, first make the `quants`, `qc`, and `multiqc` directories before running.

 <https://gist.github.com/mikelove/5a8134e57f652f970f1a176efc900cbe>